Loans

 • Keep accurate records.

-• Stay up-to-date with payments.
+• Stay up to date with payments.

 Before you start, gather the following information: